hashicorp/terraform-provider-aws/website/docs/r/macie2_classification_job.html.markdown

 * `comparator` -  (Required) The operator to use in a condition.
 Valid combination of values are available in the [AWS Documentation](https://docs.aws.amazon.com/macie/latest/APIReference/jobs.html#jobs-model-jobcomparator)
 * `key` -  (Required) The object property to use in the condition.
 Valid combination of values are available in the [AWS Documentation](https://docs.aws.amazon.com/macie/latest/APIReference/jobs.html#jobs-model-simplecriterionkeyforjob)
-* `values` -  (Optional) An array that lists the values to use in the condition.
+* `values` -  (Required) An array that lists the values to use in the condition.
 Valid combination of values are available in the [AWS Documentation](https://docs.aws.amazon.com/macie/latest/APIReference/jobs.html#jobs-model-simplecriterionforjob)

 The `tag_criterion` object supports the following: